 Growing plants that repel mosquitoes serve two great purposes.
 First, they help you reduce the population of mosquitoes in your home or yard.
 Second, they are a great way to make your home green and improve the aesthetics of your home decor.
 There are many mosquito-repelling plants to consider for both indoors and outdoors.
-Examples include: citronella grass, marigold, lavender, basil, lemon balm, and pennyroyal.
+Examples include: citronella grass, marigold, lavender, basil, and lemon balm.

 2. Introduce natural predators

 Make your backyard an attractive place for natural predators of mosquitoes.
 Dragonfly larvae, in particular, are known to feed on mosquito larvae.
 If you have a pond in your backyard then it doesn’t hurt to have some frogs around either.
-Other examples of natural predators include: bats, birds like purple martin, fishes like Gambusia affinis, and spiders.
+Other examples of natural predators include: bats, birds, and fishes.

 3. Eliminate standing water

 Mosquitoes lay their eggs in and around standing water.
 Make the effort to check your home for any standing water.
 Common places include: vases, open containers, rain barrels, trash cans, discarded tires, and flowerpot saucers.